MrPour/serial_num_generator/README.md

 create serial code like pool：[QQ2023071900001, QQ2023071900002, QQ2023071900003,... <br/>

-fetch one serial code at one time from the beginning <br>
+fetch one serial code at one time from the beginning <br/>

 ex: fetch the first one，left：[QQ2023071900002, QQ2023071900003, QQ2023071900004,...<br/>